idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 **Segment status:**

-- Translated segments in SDL Trados don’t have a visible status in CafeTran.
+- Translated segments in SDL Trados get the Approved status in CafeTran.
+- CafeTran's Approved status maps to Translated status in the .sdxliff files.
 - Approved segments in SDL Trados appear with a dark color box and the 100% mark in CafeTran.
 [Note: This needs further testing].
 - Signed-off segments in SDL Trados have the Checked status in CafeTran.
 - Complete Sign-off (marked with PM and a lock in SDL Trados) have the Locked status in CafeTran.
 - Context Matches (CM) and 100% matches have the 100% match status in CafeTran.
 - Fuzzy matches in SDL Trados do not have a match mark in CafeTran.
+- You have the option to omit setting the Translated status for target segments during the export to .sdlrpx packages.

 Note: If you mark Studio segments as Locked in CafeTran, this status is active for the current CT session only.
 The CafeTran status does not interfere with the locked segment status (Complete sign-off) that is set in Studio by the project manager.